Arvid Adolf Etholén: Legacy

 The name Etolin, based on the Russian version of Etholén's name, can be found in several places on the map of Alaska.

 Etolin Island was named after Etolin by the United States in the wake of the Alaska Purchase of 1867 (it was formerly the Duke of York's Island).
 There is also Etolin Strait, as well as a cape, a point and a mountain.

-The Etholén collection (Etholén Alaskassa) in the National Museum of Finland contains a number of Alaskan ethnographic items.
+The Etholén collection (Etholén Alaskassa) in the National Museum of Finland contains over 300 ethnographic items from the Pacific Islands, northwestern America and the Aleutian Islands, donated by Etholén to the University of Helsinki in 1847.